Mery369/flavornest_project/README.md

 Ultimately, the vision for FlavourNest is to create a space where users can come together to celebrate the rich and diverse flavors of Mediterranean cuisine, share their own culinary creations, and discover new dishes to enjoy with friends and family.

-We are excited about the future of FlavourNest and look forward to continuously enhancing the platform to meet the needs of our growing community.
+I am excited about the future of FlavourNest and look forward to continuously enhancing the platform to meet the needs of the growing community.

 ## Code Attribution
 During the development of **FlavourNest**, several third-party resources and libraries were used to enhance the functionality, performance, and user experience.
 Below is a list of key libraries, frameworks, and tools that were leveraged to build the platform.